olliw42/mLRS-docu/docs/PARAMETERS.md

 #### Tx Ser Dest ####
 Selects the destination/source of the serial data stream.
-Can be "serial", "mbridge", "serial2"
+Can be "serial", "serial2", "mbridge".

 #### Tx Ser Baudrate ####
 Baudrate of the serial data stream.
 Effective only for "Tx Ser Dest" = "serial" or "serial2".
 Can be "9600", "19200", "38400", "57600", "115200", "230400".

 #### Tx Snd RadioStat ####
 Determines if a MAVLink RADIO_STATUS message is emitted by the Tx module.
-Effective only when in the receiver "Rx Ser Link Mode" = "mavlink" is set.
+Effective only when in the receiver "Rx Ser Link Mode" = "mavlink" or "mavlinkX" is set.
 Can be "off", "1 Hz".

 #### Tx Buzzer ####